hlxnd/roundcube-plugin-automatic-addressbook-ng/README.md

 # Roundcube plugin: Automatic addressbook NG

-Automatic addressbook NG plugin collects email addresses from sent email, and stores them in configured addressbook, and optionally assigns a group to them.
+Automatic addressbook NG is a Roundcube Webmail plugin that collects email addresses from your sent email messages, stores them in configured addressbook and optionally assigns them to a preconfigured group.

 (Loosely based on sblaisot/automatic_addressbook.)